Abbasid Caliphate: Architecture

 Another major development was the creation or vast enlargement of cities as they were turned into the capital of the empire, beginning with the creation of Baghdad in 762, which was planned as a walled city with four gates, and a mosque and palace in the center.
 Al-Mansur, who was responsible for the creation of Baghdad, also planned the city of Raqqa, along the Euphrates.
 Finally, in 836, al-Mu'tasim moved the capital to a new site that he created along the Tigris, called Samarra.
 This city saw 60 years of work, with race-courses and game preserves to add to the atmosphere.
 Due to the dry remote nature of the environment, some of the palaces built in this era were isolated havens.
 Al-Ukhaidir Fortress is a fine example of this type of building, which has stables, living quarters, and a mosque, all surrounding inner courtyards.
-Mesopotamia only has one surviving mausoleum from this era, in Samarra: an octagonal domed structure known as the Qubbat al-Sulaibiyya, which is the first known monumental tomb in Islamic architecture and may be the final resting place of al-Muntasir.
+Iraq only has one surviving mausoleum from this era, in Samarra: an octagonal domed structure known as the Qubbat al-Sulaibiyya, which is the first known monumental tomb in Islamic architecture and may be the final resting place of al-Muntasir.

 Baghdad, the epicenter of the empire, was originally organized in a circular fashion next to the Tigris River, with massive brick walls being constructed in successive rings around the core by a workforce of 100,000 with four huge gates (named Kufa, Basra, Khurasan and Syria).
 The central enclosure of the city contained Mansur's palace of 360000 sqft in area and the great mosque of Baghdad, encompassing 90000 sqft.
 Travel across the Tigris and the network of waterways allowing the drainage of the Euphrates into the Tigris was facilitated by bridges and canals servicing the population.

 Outside the Abbasid heartlands, architecture was still influenced by the capital.
 In present-day Tunisia, the Great Mosque of Kairouan was founded under the Umayyad dynasty but completely rebuilt in the 9th century under the patronage of the Aghlabids, vassals of the Abbasids.
 The styles utilized were mainly Abbasid.
 In Egypt, Ahmad Ibn Tulun commissioned the Ibn Tulun Mosque, completed in 879, that is based on the style of Samarra and is now one of the best-preserved Abbasid-style mosques from this period.